IlusionDev/nextjs-sitemap-generator/README.md

  - **baseUrl**:  The url that it's going to be used at the beginning of each page.
  - **ignoredPaths**:  File or directory to not map (like admin routes).(OPTIONAL)
  - **pagesDirectory**:  The directory where Nextjs pages live.
 You can use another directory while they are nextjs pages. **It must to be an absolute path**.
+ - **showIndexInUrl**: Whether index file should be in URL or just directory ending with the slash (OPTIONAL)
  - **targetDirectory**:  The directory where sitemap.xml going to be written.

 ## Considerations